stinanerin/stinanerin/README.md

-# Hej! 👋 I'm Stina - Frontend Developer & JavaScript Enthusiast
+# Hej! 👋 I'm Stina - Frontend Developer

 You will either find me learning JavaScript, curating the perfect Spotify playlist or watching the latest episode of _30 minuter_ with ogle eyes, an open mouth and popcorn in hand.